Graduate Student Policies

 If the grievance cannot be resolved informally, any involved party can ask to take it to a Hearing Board.
 This must be done in writing in a timely manner to the Associate Vice Provost for Graduate Studies.

 Non-academic grievances are within the purview of the Office of the Dean of Students, the Office of Human Resources or other appropriate administrative office.

 Students who expect to graduate must apply for their degree on the Drexel Central website no later than the specified deadlines on the Student Resource Center website.
 Students who do not complete their requirements in their expected graduation quarter must submit a new Application for Degree form in the next quarter they anticipate graduating.
 Degrees earned during any term will be awarded at the end of that term after all grades have been submitted.
 Commencement is held once a year, in June.
 The statute of limitations applies to the award of degrees as well so an application beyond a year after a student fulfills the requirements of the degree will not be entertained.

 No earned credit completed ten years or more before the intended graduation date may be applied to a degree program at Drexel University, unless approved by the Associate Vice Provost for Graduate Studies.

-The following conditions must be met in order for a student to receive a degree: • An Application for Degree must be filed no later than deadlines specified.
+The following conditions must be met in order for a student to receive a degree:

 - A Completion Form must be filed with the Office of Graduate Studies before the first day of final exam week for the term a student plans to graduate.